torbendury/books-go/README.md

 If you want to use PostgreSQL as a backend and don't have any at hand, you can use the [docker-compose](hack/docker-compose.yml) file to spin one up.

+**NOTE:** The DB init scripts only run on the first time.
+To run them again and effectively clean up your database, you will want to prune the docker volumes after a shutdown.
+See also [notes](hack/NOTES.md).

 ## TODOs

 See [TODO](TODO).